jumpinjackie/forge-e33-mod/design/CARDLIST.md

 No ideas yet.

-> Act 2: Camp
-> Renoir: Sometimes, we paint the bars of our own prison.
-Your despair blinds you.
-You think you're ready to pay the price.
-But are you willing to let THEM pay the price for YOU?

-No ideas yet.

 > The Manor
 > Unknown: Art can be a Window and art can be a Mirror.
 And great art.
 Great art is both.
-Son, you'll never be a true artist if there's always a mask between you and the viewer, especiall when the viewer is you...
+Son, you'll never be a true artist if there's always a mask between you and the viewer, especially when the viewer is you...

 No ideas yet.